How Does the Practicum Work?

 - TCs must spend at least one full day at their school site during the program

 - Full commitment to the Practicum is required.
 Success in Practicum completion is directly related to success in obtaining employment and positively affecting students thereafter.

 - Please consider your ability to complete the Practicum requirements carefully.

 - Incomplete or failed Practicum will result in non-completion of the EPI Program.

-- Mid-program dismissal may occur if the EPI evaluations indicate that the participant is grossly deficient and showing no signs of improvement, despite an extensive mentoring plan.
+- Mid-program dismissal may occur if the EPI observations indicate that the participant is grossly deficient and showing no signs of improvement, despite an extensive remediation plan.